Marc Turtletaub: Early life and education

-Born in Lakewood, New Jersey, he grew up in Perth Amboy, New Jersey and the adjoining township of Woodbridge.
+Born in Lakewood, New Jersey, Turtletaub grew up in Perth Amboy, New Jersey and the adjoining township of Woodbridge.
 He attended Rutgers Preparatory School, graduating in the class of 1963.
 The captain and center on the basketball team, he made All-State in his senior year and was inducted into the Rutgers Prep Athletic Hall of Fame in 1993.
 At the time of his induction, he was called a "class individual" by the former basketball coach.

-He was a political science major at the Wharton School of the University of Pennsylvania, graduating in 1967.
+Turtletaub was a political science major at the Wharton School of the University of Pennsylvania, graduating in 1967.
 He was a reporter and then managing editor of the campus newspaper, The Daily Pennsylvanian.
 He received a "Men's Senior Honor Award" for "outstanding service to the University community" and was selected to be a member of the prestigious Sphinx Senior Society.

-He attended New York University School of Law, graduating in 1970.
-He was admitted to the California Bar, becoming inactive in 2013.
-He was a journalist for six years after finishing school, but always felt he was a storyteller.
+In 1970, Turtletaub graduated from New York University School of Law.
+He was subsequently admitted to the California Bar, but becamen inactive in 2013.
+He was a journalist for six years after finishing school.